ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/raspberry_pi_chatgpt_bot/5run.md

 ![the terminal, listening for you to speak after hearing the keyword](./terminal2.png)

 {{% notice Note %}}
-The errors are normal and do not effect the operation of the bot.
+The errors are normal and do not affect the operation of the bot.
 {{% /notice %}}

 You have constructed a bot on your Raspberry Pi which wakes up on a keyword and answers your questions.